Growing Australian native daisies by colour and climate - Minimalist Gardener

 Naturally found in grasslands and open woodland across much of Australia, this species is more subtle than many nursery favourites but exceptionally well adapted to Australian conditions.
 The small, woolly flower heads produce mauve to purple rays around a yellow centre, held on fine stems above softly hairy foliage.
 It tolerates poor soils, dry conditions and open exposure and is an important plant for ground-level insects in grassland restoration plantings.

-Woolly New Holland daisy (Vittadinia gracilis) > Minimalist Gardener > News and Resources
+Woolly New Holland daisy (Vittadinia gracilis) — Minimalist Gardener

 DavidFrancis34 from Australia, CC BY-SA 2.0, via Wikimedia Commons